bryanongjx/relynk/README.md

 ```
 where product_type can be Blouse, Jacket, Sweatpants, etc.

-it will then output the invoice
+The system will then output the invoice which includes, subtotal, shipping, VAT and discounts from your products